A programme to help students prepare for competitions

 Each month, students will receive a problem sheet.
 A discussion of the problems, which include background material and discussions of general methods and topics of related interest as well as solutions, are issued to students at the end of the month.
 Students with mentors are encouraged to discuss their attempts at the problems and with their mentor during the month, as well as to ask for hints or help understanding the theory.

-Please Note: The Olympiad Mentoring Scheme is running on a two-year cycle, starting with the trial year in 2019/20.
-Please do not publish the problems or solutions on the internet; see our policy on the use of intellectual property.
+Please Note: The Olympiad Mentoring Scheme is running on a two-year cycle.
+Please do not publish the problems or solutions on the internet; Please see our policy on the use of intellectual property.

 Who is the OMS For?